CBF Local Champions are trained volunteers who raise awareness of the Challenging Behaviour Foundation, challenging behaviour, and related issues.

 Being a parent of a child with Severe Learning Disabilities and behaviour that challenges can be very isolating, the ripple effect is huge.
 Supporting other families who know you ‘get it’ can make an enormous difference.
 Jen, Volunteer

-During the pandemic, Local Champions have been hosting regular Carers’ Catch-ups on Zoom.
-These catch-ups provide peer to peer support and a safe place to meet up with other families online.
+Local Champions host regular Carers’ Catch-ups on Zoom and moderate our closed Facebook group.
+These provide peer to peer support and a safe place to meet up with other families online.

 Please also see our page with other ways you can volunteer